Andrew-S-Rosen/cbe504/main.typ

 === Generalized Delplot Approach

 The delplot process is summarized in #ref(<table:delplot>).
+#footnote[
+  While convenient, the delplot method has some subtle challenges when used in practice.
+Michael T. Klein has several discussions of these limitations and ways to address them, such as in N.S.
+Abo-Ghander and M.T.
+Klein "Delplot-Compliant Data: Molecular Observables versus Reaction Intermediates", _Energy and Fuels_, 34, 15443--15447 (2020).
+]
 We will use the following notation when describing delplots:
 #delplot(1).
 Here, the top-left superscript is the rank $m$ of the delplot (not the rank of the species), P represents the product species we are investigating, and the subscript A represents the species for which the conversion is being tracked.
 A delplot of rank $m$ is simply a plot of $Y_ce("P")\/ X_ce("A")^m$ vs. $X_ce("A")$.
-#footnote[While a useful tool, delplots can be of limited use when $m$ is large due to propagation of error associated with raising low-conversion limit data to a large power.]
+#footnote[Delplots can be of limited use when $m$ is large due to propagation of error associated with raising low-conversion limit data to a large power.]
 Note that in practice, plots of $S_ce("P")\/X_ce("A")^(m-1)$ (where $S_ce("P")$ is the selectivity towards P) vs. $X_ce("A")$ are typically used since $S_ce("P")=Y_ce("P")\/X_ce("P").$

 #figure(